 Growing up, she’d make these awesome crispy breakfast potatoes for dinner alongside whatever we were having.
-I still make them sometimes and serve as she did alongside homemade Sloppy Joes or a bulked-up French Dip.
+I still make them sometimes and serve as she did alongside a Turkey Cranberry Sandwich or a bulked-up French Dip.
 They made a delicious side dish.

 Because I was raised on a farm, Mom used what we grew.
 These crispy home fries could have been her using red potatoes, sweet potatoes, russet potatoes, or baby potatoes.
 It was what was ever on hand.

 Today, and because we as a whole are steering away from vegetable oil and buddying up with our air fryer like it’s another human being, healthy baked French fries and oven home fries are better received.